Stop Sitting on the Gator: Up Your SEO or Amazon Will Eat You

 I am a big user of Amazon for products.
-I also see the future … Amazon has been eliminating resellers (aka competitors) for high margin products for a long time.
+I also see the future … Amazon has been eliminating resellers (aka competitors) for high-margin products for a long time.
 Another step was to cut affiliate fees.
-Soon they will not want or need anyone except manufacturers.
-It is clear that this is not the end of it.
-Like a bird resting on the back of a gator … one day no more bird.
+Soon, they will not want or need anyone except manufacturers.
+It is clear that this is not the end of it, like a bird resting on the back of a gator … one day, there will be no more birds.

 So start building your presence elsewhere.
 Have an ecommerce site that provides an excellent user experience.
 Get a strategic digital marketing program going with SEO and paid ads.